tedakas58-bit/work-progress-tracker/FIX-LATE-STATUS.md

 3. Click "SQL Editor" in left sidebar

 ### Step 2: Run Fix Script
+**IMPORTANT**: Use the file `fix-late-reports-status.sql` which has the corrected SQL with proper table aliases.

-Copy and paste this into SQL Editor:
+Or copy and paste this corrected version into SQL Editor:

 ```sql
 -- Fix reports marked as "late" that were actually submitted before deadline